 Here’s a tip: why not make time for gratitude during your family routine?
 This is about regularly sharing something from your day that you’re grateful for.
 It can help you all to feel good and stay positive.

-Staying connected with others during lockdown
+Staying connected with others during isolation, quarantine or lockdown

 This means you might need to be a bit creative.